 One of the main objectives of CBT is to reduce negative thought patterns.
 The way we react to certain situations is usually determined by how we think about them.
 For example, if you are struggling with depression and failed your driving test, then you might consider yourself a “failure” and consequently your thought processes will revolve around this theme.
 Negative thought patterns focused on failing eventually develop into further feelings of despondence and helplessness, which demotivate you from trying to sit another driving test.

 At Peaceful Mind Psychology our aim is to help you change your mindset so that you begin to develop a healthier mindset, which will help you achieve your goals and aspirations.

-If you’d like to get in touch, or book an appointment, you can reach us online or by phone.
+If you have been searching on Google for ‘CBT therapy near me‘ get in touch, or book an appointment, you can reach us online or by phone.
 We offer flexible appointment times to suit your schedule (including evenings and weekends).

 It can be difficult to Find a Psychologist that is right for you.
 However, our Melbourne Psychology Clinic makes it easy for you: We personally match you with with one of our lovely and professional CBT therapists near you based on your needs and personality.
 We also offer psychologists who are professionally trained in Clinical Psychology and Child and Adolescents.